🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 As a result, there are numerous reasons to ditch paper copies that, at the same time, favor automatic receipts.

-While not all businesses and consumers are ready to go fully digital, it’s not hard to see that a transformation is necessary.
-The good news is that there are ways to limit the processing time of receipts, what’s more, these translate to lower energy consumption.
+Not all businesses and consumers are ready to go fully digital.
+But while the transformation’s necessary, there are ways to limit the processing time of receipts, which translates to lower energy consumption.

 What are automated receipts?